Azure-Samples/active-directory-dotnet-webapp-openidconnect-aspnetcore/README.md

 6. Replace the implementation of the `Controllers\AccountController.cs` class with the one from the project, resolving any excess or missing using statements.
 6. In `Views\Shared`, replace the implementation of `_LoginPartial.cshtml` with the one from the sample.
 7. Replace the contents of `config.json` with the one from the sample.
-6. Replace the contents of `Startup.cs` with the one from the sample.
+6. Replace the contents of `Startup.cs` with the one from the sample, resolving any excess or missing using statements.
 12. If you want the user to be required to sign-in before they can see any page of the app, then in the `HomeController`, decorate the `HomeController` class with the `[Authorize]` attribute.
 If you leave this out, the user will be able to see the home page of the app without having to sign-in first, and can click the sign-in link on that page to get signed in.
 13. Almost done!
 Follow the steps in "How To Run This Sample" above to register the application in your AAD tenant.